kryogeniks/PermissionMirror/README.md

 ### kryogeniks <img src="images/verified.png" alt="Verified badge" width="12"/>

-**Permission Mirror** is a VS Code extension that ensures new files and directories inherit the permissions of their parent directory.
-It mirrors user, group, and other read/write/execute bits.
-If the parent directory has the setgid bit set, Permission Mirror also enforces group ownership and preserves g+s on new directories.
+**Permission Mirror** is a VS Code extension that applies inheritance when new files or directories are created, ensuring they match the parent’s ownership and permission model.
+Existing files are not altered on save, so any intentional changes to permissions or group ownership remain intact.

 ## Features
-- Mirrors parent directory permissions on file create and save.
+- Mirrors parent directory permissions on file create.
 - Applies execute bits to files only if they are configured as auto‑executable (e.g. `.sh`).
 - Always mirrors execute bits for directories to allow traversal.
 - Enforces group ownership when parent has setgid.